VLANs and LAN-IP addressing

 - VLAN settings can be made under Locations > VLAN.

 - Before configuring VLANs, global configuration options have to be applied.
-See also Configuring Global Ranges, Grey Ranges and Templates
+See also Configuring Global Ranges, IPv6 Ranges, Grey Ranges and Templates.

 - If you have created templates you can select one.